What is Technical Analysis

 Criteria for Investment using technical analysis tools

-In looking for a stock, the following are the key technical analysis tools which should be met, not necessarily all bot most.
+In looking for a stock, the following are the key technical analysis tools that should be met, not necessarily all bot most.

 - Trends and trendlines